Off Topic: Eating In London

 This is an off topic post but I wanted to share my food adventure in London.

 The following day we went to my favorite pie shop.
 Located inside of Covent Garden, Battersea Pie Station is a literal hole in the wall with some amazingly delicious food.
-I ordered steak and meantime stout pie with a side of minty potatoes.
+I ordered steak and meantime stout pie with a side of minty peas.
 The waitress made a mistake and apologized profusely when she brought us peas AND mash.

 Over Good Friday I made a short trip to London.
 In the four full days I was there I packed in a lot of yummy food.